toludoyin/car-price-prediction/README.md

 Car Price Predictor Website: https://car-prices-prediction-a.herokuapp.com/

 # **Car price prediction**
-The car price prediction project analyses and predict car prices using the car features as input.
-The aim of the project is to help users predict car price.
+The car price prediction project, analyses and predict car prices using the car features as input.
+The aim of the project is to help users predict the price of their preffered brand along with its qualities before placing an order.

 ## Outline of project
 1. Data Collection
+I collected my data from kaggle(https://www.kaggle.com/datasets/CooperUnion/cardataset) that was scapped from twitter and Edmunds website.

 2. Data Exploration and Cleaning
+Wrangled my data into a better readable format for analysis, using the pandas library to drop irrelevant column, handling missing row and column, case formatting and removed outliers with IQR-interquartile range.

 3. Data Analysis
+Visualised the data with the interactive python library(plotly) along with saeaborn and matplot to see distributions and relationships.

 4. Model Building and Prediction
+Model the data with scikit-learn library, for preprocessing:
+* Applied the test-train-split, splitted the data into independent(predictors) and dependent(price'(msrp)') test and train.
+* One-hot encoding: to encode categorical features into machine format.
+* Applied make-column-transformer: this applied seperate transformer on the numerical and categorical features.
+* Model selection: picked the best performing model on both trained and test set.
+* Serialised the model with Pickle library into a byte file.

 5. Deployment to Heroku
+Deployed predictor app with heroku account.

 Procfile file